Amart85/gcp-ace/README.md

 This example uses OAuth but you can also specify an API Key instead.
 1. Once you get the sdk installed.
 Create the [python script](./admin_sdk.py).
 2. Enable API.
 For example: one that will allow you to View and manage the provisioning of users on your domain.
 "Google_Service_Directory"
+- Ensure you turn on the following apis for the project
+    - Admin SDK
+    - API Discovery Service
 3. Setup OAuth landing page.
-4. Create OAuth 2.0 Client ID.
+4. Create OAuth 2.0 Client ID as a *DESKTOP APP*
 5. Download secret.json renaming it "credentials.json" and placing it in your current working directory.
 6. Initialize by running [python script](./admin_sdk.py) and authenticating and authorizing
     - This will generate token file.